 Since 2011, National Public Radio has reported on the egregious, systematic violations of the Indian Child Welfare Act (ICWA) by South Dakota’s Department of Social Services.
-This reporting reached tens of millions of people and won a Peabody Award.
-Most importantly, it helped spur a movement among our Lakota people.
-Recently our tribal leaders signed letters to Washington D.C. urging federal officials to help us fund our own foster care and adoption programs so we can reclaim our lost children.
-We know unequivocally that federal money for this purpose should go directly to the tribes, rather than to a state that fails to respect both our culture and the laws of this land.
+These reports reached tens of millions of people and won a Peabody Award.
+Most importantly, they helped spur a movement among the Lakota people.
+Thus far, three South Dakota tribes have been awarded Title IV-E Federal Planning Grants—Standing Rock Sioux Tribe and Oglala Sioux Tribe (2014) and Rosebud Sioux Tribe (2013)—to create their own tribal-run Child and Family Planning Services.
+We know that the only permanent solution to the cultural genocide that has been occurring for over 130 years in South Dakota is to redirect federal money directly to the tribes, rather than to a state that fails to respect both the culture and the laws of the land and encourage the Department of Health and Human Services to award Title IV-E Planning Grants to the remaining four tribes—Lower Brule, Yankton, Crow Creek, and Cheyenne River—in 2015.

-You can help us counteract the ombudsman’s misguided assault by taking the action steps below.
+You can help us counteract the ombudsman’s misguided assault by taking the following actions:

-- Read (or skim) our report, “Who’s Watching the Watchdog?”
-(There is an executive summary to help you digest it.)
+- Read our report, “Who’s Watching the Watchdog?”

 - Read Richard Wexler’s report, “The Schumacher-Matos report on NPR’s coverage of child welfare in South Dakota: A case study in an ombudsman gone awry.”